Fast Food Restaurant Security is a necessity at late-night QSR operations.

 By design, they are conveniently located on major thoroughfares for quick access.
 The nature of this business style makes it very convenient for customers.
 Unfortunately, this style of operation also makes it an attractive target for aggressive or intoxicated persons, robbers, and other criminals.

 Nature of the Business

 Fast food restaurants were developed to fill a niche in our highly transient and mobile society.
 The most successful restaurants are located on major thoroughfares, in shopping and business districts, or isolated at freeway access points.
-These characteristics are ideal for quick service restaurant sales, but also create some special security issues unique to this business sector.
+These characteristics are ideal for quick-service restaurant sales, but also create some special security issues unique to this business sector.

-Fast-food is designed for immediate consumption on the premises or takeout.
+Fast food is designed for immediate consumption on the premises or takeout.
 This format allows for legal loitering for teenagers or criminal types who desire to hang out for extended periods.

-Fast-food restaurants have cycles and patterns of clientele depending on the time of the day and day of the week.
+Fast-food restaurants have cycles and patterns of clientele depending on the time of the day and the day of the week.
 The same restaurant can cater to working commuters during the morning rush-hour, mothers with children mid-day, school students in the afternoon, families at dinnertime, young adults in the evening, and the nightclub or bar crowd past midnight.
 Each customer cycle brings different security challenges with it.

 Fast Food Restaurant Security – Crime Risk